K3nny567/Modular-Cheats-Mod/README.md

-## About this branch:
+## About this Repository:
-This branch is an archive of the mod from before the rename and further modularization.
+This is an archive of the Cheat Menu Framework mod from before the rename and further modularization.
 There will be no further changes to the code here.

 # Modular Cheats Mod (a.k.a MCM)
-An updated, module-based version of the Cheats Mod.
+An newer, module-based version of the Cheats Mod.

 ## Compatibility:
 Minimum required game version: 0.8.1.0+